prmr/JetUML/docs/user-guide.md

 </div>
 <button class="collapsible">Linking Note Elements</button>
 <div class="content">
-<p>Use the note edge to link nodes to various parts of the diagram.
-Dragging a note edge from a target node to the note edge will link the note edge with the target node.
-Dragging a note edge from the note element will anchor the edge to a fixed point on the diagram.</p>
+<p>Use the note edge to link notes to various parts of the diagram.
+Dragging a note edge from a target node to the note node will link the note node with the target node.
+Dragging a note edge from the note node will anchor the edge to a fixed point on the diagram.</p>
 <img src="../tipdata/tip_images/tip14.png">
 </div>
 <button class="collapsible">Tool Shortcuts</button>